psvivek/Funlab/README.md

 # Funlab

-### Solutions for the below problem statements can be found in the Solution folder.
+### Solutions and Operational Manual for the below problem statements can be found in the Solution folder.

 ### SQL Problem Statement
 "PROBLEM STATEMENT: Given INPUT table provides login and logoff details of a Funlab web user.